KodeyCode/coyoteLang/README.md

 # coyoteLang
-CoyoteLang is i think a multi-paradigm (OOP and Functional) laanguage which transplis to HTML/CSS.
+CoyoteLang is i think a multi-paradigm (OOP and Functional) la nguage which transpiles to HTML/CSS.
 THere are three types of coyoteLAng files:

 # File types